 Even the ubiquitous First-Person Shooter is best enjoyed on the PC.
-The whole genera, starting with Wolfenstein 3D and Doom, started on the PC.
-Again, the keyboard and mouse control scheme offer far greater speed, fidelity and precision than what a joypad can deliver.
+The whole genre, starting with Wolfenstein 3D and Doom, started on the PC.
+Again, the keyboard and mouse control scheme offers far greater speed, fidelity and precision than what a joypad can deliver.

 True, you could simply use your old console – assuming you can find it and it still works – but this takes up a lot of space, and may create a cable management nightmare.

-The PC generally experiences far less problems with backwards compatibility.
+The PC generally experiences far fewer problems with backwards compatibility.
 Quite often your old physical media CDs and DVDs will still work in a brand-new PC – assuming it has a physical drive that is.
-For those without physical drives built in, an external USB plug in DVD drive is a viable solution.
+For those without physical drives built-in, an external USB plug-in DVD drive is a viable solution.

 Another solution is ‘cracking’ the disk.
 Note that this should not be taken literally.
 In this case ‘cracking’ means copying the data from the physical disc onto an HDD or SSD.
 You can now enjoy your game without having to use the physical disc at all.